abelsj60/my-site/app/data/reveries/11-04-19-magic-artistry-and-image-fallbacks-2.md

 Each time an element of the array changes, I run an [updateLoadLevel](https://github.com/abelsj60/jamesabels.net/blob/54f0b67ad19c3c36da105a58775b79cab209e41e/app/home/Home.jsx#L281) function.
 It sums different sets of values within the array to decide where we are in the loading process.
 As certain milestones are hit, the loadLevel on state is incremented from 0 to 1 to 2 to 3 (on initial load).
 The changes to loadLevel are managed on state because they trigger on-screen changes in the app.

-Bonus points: I use navigator.onLine in the Fallback to check for a network connection.
-If it's false, I show the Fallback, no matter the load level.
+Bonus points: I use the browser's online/offline events to check for a network connection.
+The value's stored on App state.
+If 'offline' is false, I show the Fallback, no matter the load level.

 Abracadabra...